 We expect specific actions done by website visitors and leads: fill in the form, add email, subscribe, etc.

-We can use triggered auto messages to get the expected actions.
+We can use triggered messages to get the expected actions.
 Then it is important to receive general statistics (number of sent and read messages, etc).
-It is even more important to understand how specific auto message affects a key lead action: application, purchase, activation into a key feature, etc.
+It is even more important to understand how specific triggered message affects a key lead action: application, purchase, activation into a key feature, etc.

-One of Auto message options to configure in Dashly is Goal.
+One of triggered message options to configure in Dashly is Goal.

-Goal is an event which we want to be completed by a lead after receiving an auto message.
+Goal is an event which we want to be completed by a lead after receiving a triggered message.
 It is tracked by Dashly after the message is sent.

 You can achieve a goal in different ways.
-Define the goal and value in order to understand if lead's decision was affected by an auto message.
+Define the goal and value in order to understand if lead's decision was affected by a triggered message.

-There is a "Goal" step in auto message settings.
-Select an event which should be completed after one receives an auto message.
+There is a "Data transfer and goal" step in triggered message settings.
+Select an event which should be completed after one receives a triggered message.

 Choose a target action from a dropdown list.
 Read in this article how to configure an event.